Villfuk02/Combinatorial-Game-Tool/readme.md

 ## Heating up

 If it seems the games we've explored are rather boring, it is because they are.
 Or *cold* by definition.
 Each player tries very hard not to play, conserving every move.
-Then there are hot games, where player are incentivised to play.
+Then there are hot games, where players are incentivised to play.
 For example the game `hotGameExample = toadsAndFrogsFromString "_>>_<<_"` has the value `{ 1/4 | -1/4 }`.
 This means that when either player makes their move, it's basically free and they get one quarter of a move as a bonus!

 ## Beaten by TicTacToe